 |Glenrio on the border of Texas and New Mexico|

-In the end I conceded that it would be far safer spending the night in the car than pushing the envelope trying to reach my intended destination that evening.
-Thus my night on the road with mr. coyote and some truckers.
+In the end, I conceded that it would be far safer spending the night in the car than pushing the envelope trying to reach my intended destination that evening.
+Thus my night sleeping by the roadside with mr. coyote and some truckers.

 The intention was to drive directly to LA, stopping only for fuel and some needed rest.